Do you enjoy pulling out your credit card to pay for your monthly tennis club fees?

 You need a space that’s at least 120’ x 60’ wide that isn’t going to make a mess of your current lawn or yard.

-Your court will also have to be as close to perfectly level as possible.
+A court that slopes will be frustrating.
+You’ll need to get your space as close to perfectly level as possible.
 At no point should a stationary tennis ball begin to roll in any direction, from any point on the court.

-You need space, and you need elbow grease.
-It’s a tennis court; it’s 7,200 square feet of space that you’re going to be paving or laying down on your property.
+You need space and you need elbow grease.
+You’re going to need to allocate 7,200 square feet of space on your property to the tennis court.

-Make sure that it isn’t eating up your entire yard, and that it can be spaced apart from your home enough to put up protective netting to prevent a stray tennis ball from shattering the bathroom window.
+Make sure that it isn’t eating up your entire yard and that it can be spaced apart from your home.
+You may need to put up protective netting to prevent a stray tennis ball from shattering the bathroom window!

 Which Surface is Best: Clay, Hard, or Grass?

-Let’s take a look at the main differences between each so you can formulate your own opinion on what would work best for you, and your play style, as well as cost.
+Let’s take a look at the main differences between each so you can formulate your own opinion.
+Then you can determine which DIY tennis court option is best for you, your style of play, and cost.

 First thing’s first: find a very good spot.

-You should try to keep it 10-20 ft away from your home.
+Consider keeping it at least 10-20 ft away from your home.

 Remove what’s in your way.
-Whether that means mowing the lawn and ripping up grass, tree stumps, what-have-you; remove it all.
-You need this space to be fully cleared out.
+Whether that means mowing the lawn and ripping up grass, tree stumps, etc. – remove it all.

 How to Draw Your Lines